 The first step of launching a corporate provided device (CPD) program at your company is creating a mobile services policy.
 And that policy depends on the type of program your company plans on adopting.
 There are several options, the most popular being Bring Your Own Device (BYOD), Corporate-liable/Corporate Owned, Personally Enabled (COPE) and a hybrid of both.
 So why does your company need a mobile services policy to accompany these?

-Due to the pandemic, remote workers and work anywhere is the new normal.
+Due to the pandemic, remote workers and work mobile is the new normal.
 Some companies are allowing employees to work from home until a later date, like Google.
 Some companies have decided to keep employees working remotely, like Twitter.
 Even our company has shifted all employees to fully remote.
-With employees working from anywhere, managing your mobile workforce is essential.
+With employees working from mobile, managing your mobile workforce is essential.
 Your mobile services policy should cover every aspect of mobility, including but not limited to eligibility, security and costs.
 So what does a mobile services policy checklist look like?

 You can look at our mobile services policy checklist, or you can keep reading to find out more about everything it contains.